 How to Share a Filter in Jira

-- Locate the filter you want to share and select it.
+- Select the filter you want to share

-- Once selected, next to the dropdown menu, click the “+Add” button and select who you’d like to share permissions with.
+- Click the “+Add” button next to the dropdown menu and select who you want to share permissions with

 Best Practices for Using Filters in Jira

-As we’ve covered here, filters are an important part of Jira as they allow users to focus on specific issues and tasks.
-By using filters effectively, users can improve their productivity and reduce the amount of time they spend managing their work.
+Filters are important in Jira as they allow users to better zero-in on issues and tasks.
+By using Jira search filters effectively, users can improve their productivity and reduce the amount of time they spend on aimless searches.

-- Don’t overuse filters Filters can help you quickly find and track issues, but it's important to use them wisely.
+Make sure to use filters wisely.
 Too many filters can lead to information overload and make it difficult to find the issue you're looking for.